Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/using-code-contracts-to-separate-your-concerns.md

 And that is just for the Persist method.
 We can now add to our ContractsForIRepository class for GetById and Remove and make similar savings.

-This isn’t just about lines of code though, the most important gain is that we now have a single abstract class that is responsible for these rules, rather than distributing them throughout many repository classes.
+This isn't just about lines of code though, the most important gain is that we now have a single abstract class that is responsible for these rules, rather than distributing them throughout many repository classes.

 If the rules change, the change affects one file, not every single repository implementation!